 Recent advancements in sleep technology have led to viable and non-invasive alternative treatment options.
 Oral Appliance Therapy (OAT) is a conservative approach to treatment of sleep apnea and snoring.
-The custom made dental appliance, worn in the mouth, similar to orthodontic retainers or sports mouth guards, is made to wear during sleep which gently moves the lower jaw forward causing a positive change in tongue position which permits the airway to remain open, reducing and even eliminating apneic events.
+The custom made dental appliance, worn in the mouth, similar to orthodontic retainers or sports mouth guards, is made to wear during sleep; it gently moves the lower jaw forward, causing a positive change in tongue position, which permits the airway to remain open, reducing and even eliminating apneic events.

-Oral Appliance Therapy is non-invasive, reversible and easily accepted by patients and offer relief for people that are CPAP intolerant and prefer non-surgical treatment options.
-A dentist who is specially trained in Dental Sleep Medicine can provide Oral Appliance Therapy for the treatment of snoring &/or obstructive sleep apnea.
+Oral appliance therapy is non-invasive, reversible and easily accepted by patients and offer relief for people that are CPAP intolerant and prefer non-surgical treatment options.
+A dentist who is specially trained in dental sleep medicine can provide oral appliance therapy for the treatment of snoring and/or obstructive sleep apnea.